cmmid/cmmid.github.io/ncov/airport-screening.md

 *Last updated: 27 January 2020*

 We have created an [interactive tool](https://cmmid-lshtm.shinyapps.io/traveller_screening/) to illustrate the efficacy of traveller screening.
+The associated report is also available as a [pre-print.](https://cmmid.github.io/ncov/airport_screening_report/airport_screening_report.html)